Things to Do in Aveiro Portugal

 Read more: Best Time to Visit Portugal.

 It is a unique mall because that is open-air and right by the canal.
-You can stay at the stair and take a few pictures of the moliceiros.
+You can stay on the stair and take a few pictures of the moliceiros.

 If you are looking for handicrafts, you must visit these streets: Rua dos Combatentes da Grande Guerra and Rua do Principe Perfeito.